Skip to main content

 Rethinking the Role of Radars as Robotaxis Mature

-September 14, 2023 Laura Major, Chief Technology Officer Technology
+September 14, 2023 Laura Major, Interim Chief Executive Officer and Chief Technology Officer Technology

 The Motional AVs currently operating on public roadways feature an abundance of sensing hardware, far more than any consumer passenger vehicle on the road.
 Each robotaxi has a multi-modal sensor array consisting of radars, lidars, cameras, microphones, speakers, radio antennas, and GPS transmitters.